9ps/dryguy/README.md

 - When replying to a post it will also create a blank post in the 'User Feed'

 Progress
+- Progress doesnt pull from user data, instead showcasing how such would look
 - Arrows to change week/month/year don't do anything in 'Overview'
 - Arrows to change month don't do anything in 'Calendar'

 Profile
-- Cannot hide replies after openning them
+- Cannot hide replies after opening them

+---

 ## data